 security ssl modify -vserver <svm_name> -server-enabled true -serial <cert_serial_number> -commonname <cert_common_name> -ca <cert_certificate_authority>

-When prompted, you can continue to install root/intermediate certificates if required by your certificate chain.
-If you’re unsure of this process, refer to your Certificate Authority for more information on your specific chain.
+6. When prompted, you can continue to install root or intermediate certificates if required by your certificate chain.
+If you’re unsure about this process or your chain, refer to your Certificate Authority.

-In most cases, input “n” to finish installing the certificate.
-If warned of a self-signed certificate, and using a self-signed certificate is planned, input “y” to continue.
+7. In most cases, input “n” to finish installing the certificate.
+However, if you are warned about a self-signed certificate but that is what you intend to use, input “y” to continue.

-You can then verify the certificate is associated with the cluster or SVM’s server auth parameter by running:
+8. To verify that the certificate is associated with the cluster or SVM’s server auth parameter, run this command:

 security ssl show -vserver <svm_name> -instance